-A little bit more about the climb
+A little bit more about Aconcagua The Normal Route

-We feel those who have previous altitude experience above 6,000m/ 16,404ft and who are avid hikers/climbers have the best success rate on this climb.
+This Aconcagua expedition is for experienced trekkers who are in excellent physical shape as it is a strenuous and demanding climb which needs careful consideration and previous altitude experience before trying to climb Aconcagua.
+We feel those who have previous altitude experience above 6,000m/ 19,685 feet and who are avid hikers/climbers have the best success rate on this climb.
 With the extreme altitude, and the weather and camping conditions on Aconcagua make this a very challenging expedition.
 You need to come experienced and familiar with extreme conditions before attempting this difficult climb.

 Climbing Aconcagua via the Normal Route is a non-technical route and is perfect for an avid trekker in excellent physical shape who would like to experience a high altitude adventure.
 In terms of the weather you will need to be prepared for harsh conditions and we will try and give you all the skills and information to best prepare for this adventure trek.